 There was once a time when Kathmandu was called the city of Gods and Goddess because there were nearly as many statues and temples than people and houses.
 It’s been decades since this time.
 However, the Kathmandu valley is still a spiritually and culturally rich city.
 The city of Kathmandu is full of historically significant pagoda-style temples and venerable stupas from the medieval era.
 Visiting some of these places, you might feel as if you’ve stepped back in time 500 years.

 In those days, Kathmandu was known as Kantipur, and it is said that people were living behind the walls of these temples.
 The interesting thing is still today, we can see the relatively unchanged lifestyle, cultures, and fascinating festivals of the local people.
-Many different kind of festivals are celebrated every year in Kathmandu.
+Many different kinds of festivals are celebrated every year in Kathmandu.
 With a little luck (or proper planning), you will able to see one of these colorful, exciting festive celebrations.
 Especially in Kathmandu Durbar Square, it seems as if every few days there is a different ritual celebration.
 It is a highly energetic place for those people who can feel the energy.

 Our Kathmandu City Tour package includes some of the major places in one day which are listed on World’s UNESCO heritage sites.
 Day Tours Nepal is a premier day trip planner in Nepal.
 We are here to not only show you the things written in all tourist guide books, but we go beyond and share in-depth stories of these heritage sites, and new memorable experiences with you.
 The trip is guided by our professional tour guides who take you to four UNESCO listed World Heritage Sites.
 The sites include: Swayambhunath Temple, Boudhanath Stupa, Pashupatinath Temple, and Kathmandu Durbar Square.